The Gedcom editor is one of the three main editors of Ancestris.

 Then there is a pin button that can be in the raised or pressed position.
 This freezes the editor on the displayed entity when another entity is selected elsewhere in Ancestris.

-- When it is pressed, the selection of another entity in the editor will place the cursor directly in the relevant input field in the property detail.
-Example: click on the name (NAME), the cursor is placed on one of the fields of the name.
+- When it is pressed, the selection of another entity or property in Ancestris will force the focus on the relevant input field in the property detail panel of the Gedcom editor.

-- Conversely, if the cursor button is not pressed, when selecting a property, the focus remains on the property tree and it is then possible to move there with the up and down keys of the keyboard for example.
+- Conversely, if the cursor button is not pressed, when selecting a property, the focus remains on the entity clicked, or the property clicked in the tree view of the Gedcom editor.
+It is then possible to move with the up and down keys of the keyboard.